Accessing our library

-Become a library member and gain access to our collections and services.
-Membership is free.
+Become a Library member and gain access to our collections and services.
+Membership is free to registered clients of the Blind Foundation.
 We offer several membership types, catering to different groups:

 Conditions of Access